raft-tech/TANF-app/tdrs-backend/keycloak/README.md

 4. Map the public route `<public_hostname>.app.cloud.gov` (for browser redirects and admin console)
 5. Set `KC_HOSTNAME`, `DEPLOY_ENV`, and config-cli substitution variables
 6. Set up network policies so backend and celery can reach Keycloak
-7. Run a Cloud Foundry task that executes `/opt/keycloak/normalize-login-gov-key.sh`, which decodes the Login.gov key and invokes `keycloak-config-cli` against the selected realm export
+7. Start Keycloak with `KEYCLOAK_CONFIG_IMPORT_ON_STARTUP=true`, causing the entrypoint to run `/opt/keycloak/normalize-login-gov-key.sh` after Keycloak is healthy.
+This decodes the Login.gov key and invokes `keycloak-config-cli` against the selected realm export before nginx starts.

 Cloud deployment does **not** use Keycloak's native `--import-realm`.
-The app starts first, then config-cli creates or updates the realm through the Admin API.
+The app starts Keycloak first, then the entrypoint runs config-cli against the local Keycloak port through the Admin API.
 This is what allows checked-in realm JSON to contain `$(env:...)`, `$(urlEncoder:...)`, and the decoded Login.gov signing key.

 ### Routing Architecture